Paul E. Poincy

 Paul Ėdouard Poincy (1833 – 1909) was an artist in New Orleans, Louisiana, United States who specialized in portrait, religious, landscape, and genre painting.

+Biography

-Poincy was born in New Orleans, and studied art in Paris at the Académie Julien and at the École des Beaux-Arts.
+Paul Édouard Rossignol des Dunes de Poincy was born in New Orleans to a well-to-do family of French descent, and was part of a group of New Orleans artists whose cultural ties were more closesly related to France than the South or to eastern U.S. cultural centers such as New York City.
+He studied art in Paris at the Académie Julien and at the École des Beaux-Arts.
 His studies in Paris extended from 1852 to 1859, during which time he was influenced by Parisian artists Marc-Charles-Gabriel Gleyre and Léon Cogniet.
 On his return to New Orleans, Poincy opened a studio with French-born artist Richard Clague.
+He was well-known for paintings of New Orleans street scenes and portraits of children.

-He subsequently served in the Confederate Army during the US Civil War.
-Following military service, Poincy had a close association with artist Victor Pierson.
+He subsequently served in the Confederate Army during the U.S. Civil War.

+Following his military service, Poincy had a close association with artist Victor Pierson.
 The collaboration resulted in the painting Volunteer Firemen's Parade, a noted work completed in 1872.
 Poincy was a founder of the Southern Art Union.